 A distributor or broker of spirits to the Department of Liquor Control does not require any special licensing, however, they must be an appointed distributor for the brand they represent.

 For more information, please contact Tonia Pryce - Liquor Purchasing and Warehousing Chief, email@example.com, 802-828-2171

-The Vermont Department of Liquor Control (DLC) was created in 1933, when the 21st Amendment to the U.S. Constitution repealed the Volstead Act (Prohibition).
+The Vermont Division of Liquor Control (DLC) was created in 1933, when the 21st Amendment to the U.S. Constitution repealed the Volstead Act (Prohibition).
 Control of the sale and distribution of alcohol was then transferred to state governments.
 In response, all states instituted some form of three-tier system of producers, wholesale distributors, and retailers to promote moderation in consumption, prevent concentration of power, and raise revenues through taxes.